 Monuments can be popular places for people looking for either PVP or loot, but they are a great resource for gearing up quicker.

-Learn the map and get to know where all the monuments are, this will lead you to much more efficient and lucrative loot runs, giving you more time to prepare base defences and pick some fights.
+Learn the map and get to know where all the monuments are, this will lead you to much more efficient and lucrative loot runs, giving you more time to prepare base defenses and pick some fights.

 20. Farm junk piles out at sea